MicrosoftDocs/VBA-Docs/api/PowerPoint.Hyperlink.ScreenTip.md

 ## Remarks

-ScreenTip text appears, for example, when you save a presentation to HTML, view it in a Web browser, and rest the mouse pointer over a hyperlink.
+ScreenTip text appears, for example, when you save a presentation to HTML, view it in a web browser, and rest the mouse pointer over a hyperlink.
 Some browsers may not support ScreenTips.

 ## Example